LArSoft/larsoft.github.io/wiki/Writing_LArSoft_algorithms.md

-Guidelines on writing (and using) algorithms in LArSoft(#Guidelines-on-writing-and-using-algorithms-in-LArSoft)
+Guidelines on writing (and using) algorithms in LArSoft
 ==================================================================================================================

 -   **Table of contents**